Billboard

 This exhibition holds the two at once: the reality and the illusion, the utopia and the dystopia — and asks, what really is the island paradise of Brutopia?

-We all know what Bruton means to us.
+We know what Bruton means to us.
 But what does the illusion of Bruton mean to you?
-This exhibition invites you to imagine Brutopia, a parallel reality & satirical reimagining of the island paradise.
-Does Brutopia live up to the headlines or is it more of a dystopia?
+This exhibition invites 19 local creatives to play with the gap between myth and mud, headlines and hysteria, fantasy and facade, gourmands and Greggs - poking fun at the glossy illusion of the fictional paradise.
+Will Brutopia live up to the headlines?

 Utopia illustration